caadams4/pilgrimage-writeup/Pilgrimage.md

 ![magick-exec.png](magick-exec.png)

-index.php executes our uploaded file with the `magick` binary in the dumper Git repo.
+index.php executes our uploaded file with the `magick` binary in the dumped Git repo.

 We see the magick binary is actually ImageMagick 7.1.0-49.